 Motion # 1 Bylaw change to the name of the Society

-SIGMA XI, THE SCIENTIFIC RESEARCH SOCIETY
+SIGMA XI, THE SCIENTIFIC RESEARCH HONOR SOCIETY

 BYLAWS OF THE SOCIETY

 C. Pledge of the Society.
-Members-elect and Associate Members- elect shall be informed of the aims and objectives of the Society, and shall be required to assent, either orally or in writing to the president of the electing chapter or the president's deputy, or in writing to the Chair of the committee designated by the Board, to the following Pledge: "Do you hereby pledge yourself, in accordance with the purposes and objectives of Sigma Xi, The Scientific Research Society, to encourage original investigations in science, to foster companionship and cooperation among scientists, to maintain honor, integrity and honesty in all scientific activities, and to assume the other continuing responsibilities of membership?"
+Members-elect and Associate Members- elect shall be informed of the aims and objectives of the Society, and shall be required to assent, either orally or in writing to the president of the electing chapter or the president's deputy, or in writing to the Chair of the committee designated by the Board, to the following Pledge: "Do you hereby pledge yourself, in accordance with the purposes and objectives of Sigma Xi, The Scientific Research Honor Society, to encourage original investigations in science, to foster companionship and cooperation among scientists, to maintain honor, integrity and honesty in all scientific activities, and to assume the other continuing responsibilities of membership?"
 Members-elect and Associate Members-elect who attend a regular initiation are expected to have read the culture, mission and vision statements of the Society, whereupon they are admitted to membership in the Society.

 D. The Charter.
 The charter issued to a chapter shall contain two paragraphs, to wit: